kuznetsov-radio/gximagecomputing/README.md

 making the IDL path follow the same saved-observer and saved-FOV logic as the Python renderer.

-By default, the IDL render examples use the saved `observer/fov` rectangle when it is present and no explicit observer or view overrides were requested.
+By default, the IDL render examples use saved observer-view geometry when it is present and no explicit observer or view overrides were requested.
+The precedence is:

+- saved `observer/fov` 2D view rectangle
+- saved `observer/fov_box` projected box footprint when `observer/fov` is absent
+- recomputed observer-aligned inscribing FOV only when no saved view geometry is available

 To force a fresh inscribing-FOV computation instead, pass `/AUTO_FOV` to the IDL render example. `USE_SAVED_FOV` remains available as a backward-compatible alias, but the preferred interface is:

 - default: use saved `observer/fov` when present